garfielder/notes/CppTips.md

 ## Initialization
 * Initialize a class in initialization list, so it can be done before construcor
 * There is no guratee of initialization sequence of objects in difference compilization unit (different .o or .obj file)
+##  Constructor
+* C++ compiler create default constuctor/copy constructor/copy assignment/descructord
+* Sometime need to stop above default member from being called by setting private and not implemented(stop friend class)
+* desctructor should be virutal if a class have virutal members, other wise, delelte the point would only release the base class part.
+If no virutal member , it is not supposed to be a base class

 ## Reference
 [1]: Effective C++